Childhood and Youth

 Bio

 I have worked with vulnerable children, young people and families for over 14 years, working as an Anti-Social Behaviour Case Manager and a Family Intervention Project practitioner before qualifying as a Social Worker in 2014.
 As a social worker I have worked within various child social care teams including a Looked After Child Team and as a supervising social worker within a local authority Fostering Service.
 My main interest is in Trauma Informed Practice.
-I am currently a module leader and lecturer at South Devon College and the University Centre South Devon, contributing to working with children and young people practice-based courses.
+I am currently a module leader and lecturer at South Devon College and the South Devon University Centre, contributing to working with children and young people practice-based courses.

 Research and scholarly activity